How to Meditate in Portuh Bella

 What’s All The Fuss About?

 All this caused me to delve deeper into a more abstract concept called cryptocurrency mining which basically involves virtual miners (manned computer hardware) solving a digital request in the form of an algorithm and a complex equation verifying transactions on a blockchain.
 With this done successfully, the miner is remunerated in, the digital currency, Bitcoin.
-The request and the whole premise normally aims to verify a ledger entry–simple, not.
+The request and the whole premise is normally aimed towards verify a ledger entry–simple, not.

 Waking Up